 A combined degree program for a Doctor of Pharmacy and a Master of Business Administration (MBA) is offered jointly by the College of Pharmacy and Health Sciences and College of Business and Public Administration.
 The objective of the program is to prepare individuals who have extensive training in both pharmacy and business for management positions in various segments of pharmacy practice.
 The combined degree program may decrease the time required to obtain the two degrees independently by up to 18 months through careful selection of MBA courses during the pharmacy program.

 It is recommended that students anticipating entering the dual-degree program should enroll in ACCT 041: Accounting I, ACCT 042: Accounting II, and ECON 002: Microeconomics during their pre-pharmacy coursework, and take the GMAT (Graduate Management Admissions Test) at an early date (semester prior to applying to the MBA program).
 The GMAT is required for admission to the MBA program.
 Admission to the program is required before students can enroll in graduate MBA courses.
 Students should be admitted to the PharmD program before seeking admission to the MBA program.
-Students can apply for admission early enough to begin graduate level (200+) courses following the completion of 90 credit hours.
+Students can apply for admission early enough to begin graduate level (200+) courses following the completion of the first professional year.

 Once admitted, students may count MBA credits toward their professional pharmacy elective requirements (6 credits).
 In addition, once students are admitted to the MBA program, students begin to earn graduate level credits and will have two separate grade point averages on their transcript: PharmD GPA and Graduate GPA.